constantoduol/react-firebase-file-uploader/README.md

 ## Props

 - `storageRef` (required) - A reference to the firebase storage folder, where the file should be saved.
+- `onBeforeUpload` - A callback function that is called with the selected file as its first argument, return false to stop upload.
 - `onUploadStart` - A callback function that is called with the selected file as its first argument and the upload task as its second argument.
 - `onProgress` - A callback function that is called with the progress (between 0 and 100) as its first argument and the upload task as its second argument.
 - `onUploadSuccess` - A callback function that is called with the filename of the uploaded file as its first argument and the upload task as its second argument.